BUS401E Strategic Profitability Analysis

 Two approved course assignments.

-Course approval in BUS401N is valid for BUS401E.
+Compulsory activities (work requirements) in BUS401N is valid for BUS401E.

 Final exam consisting of a 5-hour written home exam.